ASEAN chief voices alarm at China plan to board ships in disputed waters

 China has said previously it will respect freedom of navigation in the South China Sea and that it has no intention of trying to restrict access.

-Pentagon spokesman George Little said freedom of navigation is important to the United States, which is why Washington has been pushing for a code of conduct and rules and norms for dealing with territorial disputes.

-"As a Pacific power we have a national interest in maritime freedoms and unimpeded economic development and commerce and the rule of law," he said.
-"Our alliances, partnerships and enduring presence in the Asia-Pacific region all serve to support those goals."
+In Washington, U.S. military officials said the China Daily report mentioned only police in Hainan province, not military forces, so the intended scope of the policy was unclear.
+Hainan's policy was unlikely to affect the behaviour of U.S. vessels operating in international waters, said the officials.

-The United States is refocusing its military attention on the Asia-Pacific region after a decade of war in Afghanistan.
-Some analysts have expressed concern the U.S. strategic shift could embolden the Philippines and former foe Vietnam to take a tougher stance in territorial disputes with Beijing.
+The United States has been refocusing its military attention on Asia, emboldening its long-time ally the Philippines and former foe Vietnam to take a tougher stance against Beijing.

 COMPETING CLAIMS